triden005/simplechatbox/README.md

-# A chat box with four playes game ..
+# A chat box with four player game ..
 ----
 ## using React and Socket.io